TheJakov/CarRecommendationSystem/README.md

 ## Notice

-🚧 The software is currently under construction and more details will be available soon.
+✨ The software is operational, more detailed description is coming soon.